 Hardiness: Very, very hardy, tolerates down to -16°C to -18°C in maturity, on a good site

 Planting Position and Soil Preference: Full sun in ordinary to moist but free draining soil.
 Tolerates exposed, windy, horrible conditions, including poorly drained land.
 Could be trialled on coastal sites.
 We have found that the best specimens in the nursery are those with access to a lot of water and never allowed to fully dry out.
-If growing in a pot, never let the soil become dry, because E. vernicosa will have a monumental sulk!
+If growing in a pot, never ever let the soil become dry, because E. vernicosa will have a monumental sulk!
 For lush green growth, keep exceptionally well watered and liquid feed, on a weekly basis, during the growing season (as you do with all your other potted subjects!).
 Then it will produce a very rewarding dark green shrub.